paulsboutique3d/paulsboutique3d-kb/README.md

 - This documentation is provided for personal builds of the corresponding Cults3D filesets.
 - STL files are not included here; download them from Cults3D.
-- Do not redistribute the models or documentation outside the terms of the Cults3D license.

 Last updated: November 2025